How my books blog changed my life

 Reading is healing

-And by the time I finished physio, I had landed that perfect-for-me job.
+And by the time I finished physio, I had landed a full-time writing contract that would provide consistent income for several months.

-So, although I didn’t keep to my weekly blogging schedule, I still consider my 52 Books project a success.
-When I needed books, they were there for me, stacked up like friends when I needed them most.
+So, although I didn’t achieve my original goal, I consider the 52 Books project a success.
+When I needed stories, they were there for me, stacked up like friends when I needed them most.

 Reading is akin to casting a spell

+And I hope you’ll read along!
 To find out what I’ll be writing next, see the Coming Soon sidebar on my main blog page.
-Topics will include leadership, careers, wealth mindset, sustainable finance, women

 Let’s connect on Instagram, where I post photos of books and cats.